 Please note you need to sign in to the AHRI website prior to submitting this form.
 If you do not recall your login details, please contact our Member Services team on 03 9918 9200 or email firstname.lastname@example.org

-Once you have submitted your EOI and CV via the link above, you will be sent a copy of the case study template, along with advice regarding timelines for the submission in relation to the Council meeting dates, which convenes three times per year.
+Once you have submitted your EOI and CV via the link above, you will be sent a copy of the portfolio template, along with advice regarding timelines for the submission in relation to the NCC meeting dates, which convenes up to four times per year.
 Note, you must hold current AHRI membership to apply for certification.

 If you are not currently an AHRI member, once you have submitted your EOI you can visit the membership section of the AHRI website and apply for membership.
 If you need assistance with your membership application, please contact our Member Services team on 03 9918 9200 or email email@example.com